 - Safer Transport Teams – focussing on over-ground transport, working with the public to ensure and reassure that our transport networks are safe.

-- Roads Policing Teams – working alongside Traffic Officers, dealing with collision scenes, incidents, broken down vehicles etc.
+- Roads Policing Teams – working alongside Traffic Officers, dealing with collision scenes, incidents and broken down vehicles.

 - Reassurance Tasking Teams – visible presence on the roads, enforcing red routes and managing network disruption.

 - Commercial Vehicle Unit – focussing on HGV offences, both from a reaction and prevention perspective.

 - Cycle Safety Team – visible cycle presence, engaging with other cyclists around road safety, casualty reduction and enforcement.

 What does a PCSO get involved in each day?

 PCSOs generally perform routine duties, assisting and supporting police officers, gathering intelligence, carrying out security patrols and, through their presence alone, reassuring the public.
 Where possible, they also attend to matters not requiring police powers.